 {\bf Summary of contributions.} We propose a practical algorithm for factorizing dense weight matrices into a product of two binary matrices (with appropriate scaling factors).
 We apply this factorization to LLM compression and achieve results better than single-matrix binarization and competitive with leading quantization methods.
 Our factorization is practical for deployment on current GPUs, achieving 2-3.5x speedups during inference.
 Furthermore, since multiplication with binary matrices requires only additions, our approach has potential for significant energy savings.

 DBF also has multiple notable advantages compared to other weight compression methods.
 First of all, it can take weight importance into account and gives lower error to weights with higher importance.
-Furthermore, DBF can also achieve any compression ratio by varying the size of the middle dimension of the factorization.
+Furthermore, DBF can also achieve a fine-grained range of compression ratios by varying the size of the middle dimension of the factorization.
 Typical compression approaches allow only limited choices of compression ratios and are commonly limited to an integer number of bits per weight.
 Finally, we propose an iterative algorithm to assign different compression ratios to each layer.
 We show that we can treat the middle dimension of factorization as channels and use previously devised channel pruning criteria to iteratively prune the middle dimension of factorization.